Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Animated

-Oscar-winning animated feature.
-Miles Morales leads, and the Spider-Verse concept goes mainstream.
+Oscar winner.
+Miles Morales leads, and the Spider-Verse goes mainstream.

 Frequently asked questions